ZacSweers/Offerings/offerings.md

 > This is specifically if you're offering a job.
 If you're just, say, looking for help with something for a couple hours, feel free to post.
 Just make sure you're clear about the scope :)

 ### Offering a job in the UTCS group?
-Look at these guidelines before you post.
+Please consider these suggested guidelines before you post.

 *This is to save you from trolls and get a good response from the community, as we deal with this all the time.*